 Arconic Corporation has long-term contracts with a significant number of its customers, some of which are subject to renewal, renegotiation or re-pricing at periodic intervals or upon changes in competitive supply conditions.
 Arconic Corporation's failure to successfully renew, renegotiate or favorably re-price such agreements, or a material deterioration in or termination of these customer relationships, could result in a reduction or loss in customer purchase volume or revenue.

-Additionally, a significant downturn or deterioration in the business or financial condition or loss of a key customer supplied by Arconic Corporation could affect Arconic Corporation's financial results.
+Additionally, a significant downturn or deterioration in the business or financial condition or loss of a key customer supplied by Arconic Corporation could affect Arconic Corporation's financial results in a particular period.
 Arconic Corporation's customers may experience delays in the launch of new products, labor strikes, diminished liquidity or credit unavailability, weak demand for their products, or other difficulties in their businesses.
-For example, in 2019, Boeing announced a temporary reduction in the production rate of, and subsequently announced a temporary suspension of production of, the Boeing 737 MAX aircraft, which has resulted in, and is expected to continue to result in, a reduction in sales of aluminum sheet and plate products that Arconic Corporation produces for Boeing airplanes.
-The Boeing 737 MAX represents less than 8% of the annual revenue and gross margin for Arconic Corporation, including direct sales to Boeing and sales to its supply chain.
-As no firm timeline has been established for either the adjustment of Boeing's manufacturing plans, or for returning the aircraft into service, we are currently unable to definitively quantify any such potential impact.

 Arconic Corporation's customers may also change their business strategies or modify their business relationships with Arconic Corporation, including to reduce the amount of Arconic Corporation's products they purchase or to switch to alternative suppliers.
-If Arconic Corporation's customers reduce, terminate or delay purchases from Arconic Corporation due to the foregoing factors or otherwise and Arconic Corporation is unsuccessful in replacing such business in whole or in part or replaces it with less profitable business, our financial condition and results of operations may be adversely affected.
+If Arconic Corporation is unsuccessful in replacing business lost from customers or if lost customers are replaced with less profitable business, our financial condition and results of operations may be adversely affected.